 Every person that is employed should receive all necessary training and be fully trained before they start working.
 The use of online training courses ensure that everyone receives the same training and is the most time efficient and cost effective training option.

-With a lot of members of staff on the team, some employers like to pay their workers as little as possible.
+With standardized pay, you’re probably wondering why this is on the list of biggest HR mistakes.
+Well, with a lot of members of staff on the team, some employers like to pay their workers as little as possible.
 Luckily for those workers, the National Minimum Wage sets the standard for the amount of money that employers have to pay out.

 The National Minimum Wage is different for each age group, with the number raising the older you get.
 A lot of places like to offer higher than minimum wage contracts to their employees, but there have been a few that have tried to get away with less than minimum in the past.

 The following are the current minimum hourly rates for employees: